-Current owners: Through a public-private partnership in 2004, the lighthouse in maintained and cared for by The United States Lighthouse Society and its Chesapeake Chapter, the Annapolis Maritime Museum, the City of Annapolis and Anne Arundel County.
-This partnership is dedicated to maintaining and preserving the lighthouse, restoring it for historic interpretation and operating it for public tours.
-Aside from the partnership, there are also many community businesses and volunteers that have a special heart for the Thomas Point Shoal Lighthouse.
+Through a public-private partnership in 2004, the lighthouse is maintained and cared for by The United States Lighthouse Society and its Chesapeake Chapter, the Annapolis Maritime Museum, the City of Annapolis, and Anne Arundel County.
+This partnership is dedicated to maintaining and preserving the lighthouse, restoring it for historical interpretation, and operating it for public tours.
+Aside from the partnership, many community businesses and volunteers have a special heart for the Thomas Point Shoal Lighthouse.

-For some, it’s the love of lighthouses, boating on the Chesapeake or preserving historical landmarks that drives them to give of their time, talents and treasures.
-For others, it is a close and personal tie to this particular lighthouse like having a past family member that served as a keeper of the light.
-Regardless of why they are involved, it is apparent that many people hold the Thomas Point Shoal Lighthouse in very special regard and are dedicated to preserving in for future generations.
+For some, the love of lighthouses, boating on the Chesapeake, or preserving historical landmarks drives them to give of their time, talents, and treasures.
+For others, it is a close and personal tie to this particular lighthouse, like having a past family member that served as a keeper of the light.
+Regardless of why they are involved, it is apparent that many people hold the Thomas Point Shoal Lighthouse in exceptional regard and are dedicated to preserving it for future generations.

-Tours: Public tours are available from the dock behind the Annapolis Maritime Museum at 723 2nd St. Annapolis, MD 21403.
-Available cruise times are at 9:00am and 12:00pm.
-The duration of the tour is two hours and includes a 30-minute boat ride to the lighthouse, a docent led tour, and a 30-minute return boat ride.
 The historic tour features how lighthouse keepers lived, how the U.S. Lighthouse Society is restoring and preserving this lighthouse, and about other lighthouses on the Bay and how they met their demise.
 Tours run on select Saturdays throughout the summer.
-More information can be found at https://amaritime.org/museum/thomas-point-lighthouse/ and at www.uslhs.org.
+More information can be found at https://amaritime.org/museum/thomas-point-lighthouse/ and www.uslhs.org.